neokt/neokt.github.io/_pages/about.md

 {% include base_path %}

 Hi, I'm Ting Neo.
-I am a data scientist and actuary hailing from NYC, Hong Kong and Singapore.
+I am a data scientist hailing from NYC, Hong Kong and Singapore, and I'll soon be relocating to the Bay Area!

-Analytics and data science bring out a deep rooted joy of discovery in me.
-I love exploring (both in the realms of reality and abstraction), and connecting patterns to find truths.
-Learning data science is like equipping myself with tools to satisfy my curiosity of the world - much like acquiring a map, or sending a contraption on a carefully calibrated path through space.
+Data science and machine learning bring out a deep rooted joy of discovery in me.
+I get excited about building things, I love exploring (both in the realms of reality and abstraction), and I enjoy connecting patterns to shape my perspective of the world.

-After graduating from the Wharton School of the University of Pennsylvania, I spent 8 years in consulting driving actuarial and operational solutions for property & casualty insurance clients.
-I recently completed [Metis](http://www.thisismetis.com/), a 12-week data science bootcamp.
+After graduating from the Wharton School of the University of Pennsylvania with a B.Sc. in Economics, I spent many years in consulting as an actuary evaluting insurance risk for property & casualty insurance clients.
+In 2016, I attended [Metis](http://www.thisismetis.com/), a 12-week data science bootcamp to transition into a data science career.
 I created this blog to showcase my projects, chronicle my data science journey, and share findings.

-I am interested in insurance, fintech and insurtech, bridging the gap between business and technology, and creating value from data-driven insights.
-In my free time, I enjoy travelling, hiking, cycling, reading science fiction and fantasy, indie electronica and rosé.
+In my free time, I enjoy reading science fiction and fantasy, travelling, hiking, cycling, running, indie electronica and playing the piano.

 I would love to talk to you!
 Please don't hesitate to reach out to me at <neo.kaiting@gmail.com>.